 BTW, my rainbow is 16-bit and has 65,536 colors!

 I met one special couple—Nimesh and Neelam.
 They were lovers in college and they concluded their relationship in a successful marriage.
-I had been searching for a story of successful college love stories since some time now, and I am so fortunate to find one.
+I had been searching for a story of successful college love stories for some time now, and I am so fortunate to find one.
 I am going to meet them soon to hear their story and write a nice blog post soon.

 We met with the same energy as we used to meet in college.
 Looks like the past is just one day behind.
 It seems that college life has just ended or maybe not—it’s still on.
 Everything comes in front of my eyes like a feature film.